genial-mani/react-movie-app/README.md

 - [The Movie Database (TMDb)](https://www.themoviedb.org/)
 - [React Spinners](https://www.npmjs.com/package/react-spinners)

-`Star the repo if u like the project.`
+`⭐Star the repo if u like the project💕.`